elmarquez/ngSolr/README.md

 Credits
 -------

-EAC-AJAX is a project of the eScholarship Research Center at the University of Melbourne.
+SOLR-AJAX is a project of the eScholarship Research Center at the University of Melbourne.
 For more information about the project, please contact us at:

   > eScholarship Research Center